All Episodes

 Like the thing I love so much about Charlie, and we used to talk about this a lot in our conversations, actually, just a few days before, you know, he went home to be with the Lord, talking about this, the joyful warrior.

-Like we don't have to be the grumpy, angry, perpetually frustrated conservatives.
+Like, we don't have to be the grumpy, angry, perpetually frustrated conservatives.

-Like we can sit in the seat of joy because we know the end of the story.
+Like, we can sit in the seat of joy because we know the end of the story.

 We know that good wins.

-We know that even this week it's just so dark and difficult and hard.
+We know that even this week, it's just so dark and difficult and hard.

-I was in, I was with Charlie's pastor last night, Pastor Rob McCoy in Los Angeles at the at the church that we went to a lot together, and just the heaviness and the sobriety, but yet in the midst of that all, like God, he didn't cause this, but yet he's going to use this.
+I was in, I was with Charlie's pastor last night, Pastor Rob McCoy in Los Angeles at the church that we went to a lot together and just the heaviness and the sobriety.

-And you know, I uh that's my encouragement tonight.
+And, you know, that's my encouragement tonight.

-It there's something that's infectious that Charlie had about his joy going into these campuses where the vitriol and the the animosity, I mean, we've experienced that in our meetings.
+There's something that's infectious that Charlie had about his joy going into these campuses where the vitriol and the animosity.

 And I think that is so powerful in this generation.

-And so I think that the cur I think courage is contagious, and I think joy is profound in moments like that.
+And I think joy is profound in moments like that.

-Uh Sean, what is your social media?
+Sean, what is your social media?

 How do people go find out more about your ministry?

-Um, they can go to uh at Sean Foyt.
+They can go to at Sean Foyt.

-It's my last name is F-E-U-C-H-T.
+My last name is F-E-U-C-H-T.

-They can go to Let Us Worship, and we're on all social media channels, um, Facebook, Instagram, you can go to X Follow Me, YouTube, all that good stuff.
+They can go to Let Us Worship, and we're on all social media channels, Facebook, Instagram.

 Thank you, Sean.